Lyfhael/DeleteTweets/README.md

 - Edit 25/08/2023, you can now add tweet ids that you want to keep, so they won't get removed.
 It's the "tweets_to_ignore" property in the delete_options variable.
 Just add the tweet id in the array
 - Edit 29/08/2023, you can now choose to also unretweet or not, by changing the "unretweet" property in the delete_options variable.
 Set it to true if you want to unretweet.
 It combines with the other filters.
 - Edit 10/09/2023, IF the script removed some tweets but not all, AND that there were no error thrown, then you can set the option "old_tweets":false to true in the delete_options object.
 Then launch the script again, and it should delete these older tweets.
+- Edit 06/10/2023, new delete_options : do_not_remove_pinned_tweet, it is set to true by default so you don't remove your pinned tweet by mistake.
+- Edit 07/10/2023, added "delete_specific_ids_only" option.
+Override the default tweet search, and only remove tweets from their IDs that you have put in this option(it's an array)

 Now copy/paste the script in the console, press Enter, and wait for the deletion to complete.
 It should write "DELETION COMPLETE" in the console when it's over.
 When it's over, launch the script a second time, there sometime are a few leftovers.